microsoft/trident/docs/Reference/Host-Configuration/API-Reference/Scripts.md

 ### `postProvision` (optional)

-Scripts to be run after Trident provision stage is complete.
+Scripts to be run after step 'Provision' in Trident is complete.

 These scripts are run with the root filesystem of the target OS mounted at *$TARGET_ROOT* and other partitions specified for the target OS mounted relative to that.
 The *$EXEC_ROOT* variable wil be set to '/' for consistency with post configure scripts.